-A: We spend our first visit listening to your goals and will ask key questions to create project parameters.
-Once we mutually decide on the best option, we will guide you through the design process, material selection and details of production.
+A: We spend our first visit listening to your goals and will ask key questions to outline your objectives.
+We then propose possibilities so you can choose the best option and start guiding you through the design process, material selection and details of production.
 Each project is unique, but we are with you every step of the way!

 Q: I do not wish to disclose my budget, why is this so important?

 A: We ask for a rough budget, so that we can offer appropriate solutions.
-Designs and material that exceed your allocated budget only cloud your judgement.
+Designs and material that are not aligned with your allocated budget only cloud your judgement.

 Q: I am shopping for the best deal and do not have a budget in mind..

-A: In this case, the more professional approach is to establish your requirements and have all contractors you feel comfortable working with bid on the same scope of work.
+A: In this case, the more professional approach is to establish your requirements and have all contractors bid on the same scope of work.

 Q: What is the difference between in-house crews and sub-contractors?

 A: There is a misconception that in-house employees do a better job than subcontractors.
 The truth is that when selected with care, sub-contractors are more efficient and skilled at their job.
 As long as a dedicated project manager takes ownership of his responsibilities, the benefits of in-house crews vs. subs are limited for the home owner.
-Our project managers closely manage all of our projects.
+Ben closely oversees all of our projects.